Galapagos Islands Vacation | Vacations to Galapagos Islands, Tour

 The Galapagos Islands (or Archipelago de Colon) are a Province of Ecuador located about 500 miles (800 kilometers) west of the Ecuadorian coast and are located directly on the equator.

-What is the weather like?
+What is the weather like in the Galapagos Islands?

-Because the Galapagos Islands are on the equator, it’s warm most of the year.
+Because the Galapagos Islands are on the equator, the weather is warm most of the year.
 The warmest season is usually January to April and average temperatures range from a low of 70F/22C to around of 84F/31C.
 This is also the “wet season” and there may be afternoon thundershowers.
 During a severe El Nino year, it’s more likely to rain at any time of day.
 April to December is considered the “dry season” and is cooler, with average temperatures ranging from around 68F/19C to 82F/27C.
 At this time of year it is not uncommon to have the "garua" (misty rain) early in the morning and in the highlands of Santa Cruz.
 Our experience is that the time of year doesn’t make a lot of difference in terms of the amount of rain as there isn’t enough to impact your trip too much.

 When is the best time to visit the Galapagos Islands?

-Whenever your schedule allows!
+The best time to visit the Galapagos Islands depends on what you want to see and experience there, and whenever your schedule allows!
 Because it’s on the equator, air temperatures don’t change a lot.
 However water temperature does fluctuate as much as ten degrees during the year.
 The cooler Humboldt Current comes up from Antarctica from May to September/October and the sea is cooler and tends to be rougher at this time of year.
 Cooler water temperatures mean you generally see more sea life because there is more food for the animals that depend on the planktons and other sea nourishment.
 From November to April, the cooler Panama Current flows from the north and brings warmer water.
 The sea tends to be calmer at this time of year.
 If you’re going on our land-based tour then rough water is less of a concern.
 If you’re doing a cruise, and you are prone to seasickness, you might want to consider coming in the November to April time frame.

 For a month to month comparison of weather and wildlife check out our Galapagos Calendar.